tobiasweinert/threejs-carousel/README.md

 ## Description

 This project is used to preserve a carousel which I developed while bulding my online portfolio.
-Since the original repository will be changed alot, I want to keep this state to build something else later.
+Since the original repository will be changed alot, I want to keep this state to build something else later on.
 Since I also want to keep the live demo for this verison running, I had to create a new repository.

 ## Features